Think beyond KOLs to integrate and amplify brand outreach

 Step 1: Choose a relevant platform and thematic focus for your disease area.

 Assess your disease state community through a digital lens and study channel level engagement.
 Which channels are most relied upon and how does that distinguish your category from others?
 What are the concerns and pain points garnering conversation, and where do these themes fall along the patient journey or ATU continuum?
 Is your audience highly segmented with respect to their views on your priority messaging topics?
-To create a winning influencer partnership, it’s essential to know your audience well as it presents through a digital lens.
+To create a winning influencer partnership, it’s essential to know your audience.

 Step 2: Identify the influencers of most resonance.